RightsDocketRightsDocket

 SHA-256 content hash

 A unique fingerprint of the final audio file.
 Change one sample, the hash changes.
+It ties the record to a file without proving ownership.

 Ed